EdwinLiavaa/pasifika-poa-chain/README.md

 - **Pacific Island Communities** - For trusting us with this vision
 - **Open Source Contributors** - For making this possible
 - **Web3 Foundation** - For supporting decentralized technologies
-- **Community Leaders** - For guiding our development with real-world needs
+- **Community Leaders** - For guiding our development with real world needs

-### Special Thanks
-To all the elders, community leaders, and visionaries across the Pacific who see the potential of blockchain technology to preserve our cultures, empower our people, and secure our futures.

 ## License